JvanKatwijk/dab-server/README.md

 To close down the connection, a the user can touch the "quit" button, the server will then be available for another client.
-If the connection is broken, the server will just continue.
+If the connection is broken by stopping the remore control program, the server will just continue.
 To change the server settings, restart the remote control, connect and instruct.